Teledyne Technologies: History

 In June 1960, Henry Singleton and George Kozmetsky, both previously executives with Litton Industries, formed a firm named Instrument Systems located in Beverly Hills, California.
-Arthur Rock, one of America's first and most successful venture capitalists, financed the startup with a $450,000 investment.
+Arthur Rock financed the startup with a $450,000 investment.
 Their basic plan was to build a major firm centering on microelectronics and control system development, primarily through acquiring existing companies.

 Early years

-In October 1960, the first acquisition was made by purchasing the majority of stock in Amelco, a small electronics manufacturing plant.
+In October 1960, it made its first acquisition by purchasing a majority stake in Amelco, a small electronics manufacturing plant.
 Within a short time, rights to the name Teledyne and its associated logo were bought.
 In addition to Amelco, two other electronics manufacturing firms were acquired, and by the end of 1960, Teledyne had about 400 employees and 80,000 sqft of floor space devoted to engineering development and manufacturing.
 Teledyne stock was first offered to the public in May 1961.
 During its first full fiscal year of operations ending in October 1961, Teledyne had sales of $4,491,000 with a net income of $58,000.

-Teledyne’s growth continued in 1962, with the acquisition of companies primarily through equity agreements.
-Internally, Teledyne Systems was formed as the centerpiece of the firm’s aerospace systems business, diversifying the business base into government contracts with NASA and the U.S. Department of Defense (DoD).
+In 1962 Teledyne continued to acquire companies primarily through equity agreements.
+Internally, Teledyne Systems was formed to develop the firm’s aerospace systems business, including government contracts with NASA and the U.S. Department of Defense (DoD).
 By the end of the second fiscal year, Teledyne sales had increased 230 percent and net income by about 570 percent.

 Over the next three years, new companies were acquired in microwave and power electrical products – including the first consumer products.
 Teledyne Controls was established, moving the Company into the field of hydraulics.
 Teledyne entered the optics field with the acquisition of Kiernan Optics, producing windows for the Apollo spacecraft and infrared optical domes for missiles.

 In early 1965, Teledyne had a major breakthrough in winning a large contract from the U.S. Navy for the Integrated Helicopter Avionics System (IHAS), giving Teledyne a name in the military market.
 This caused a major jump in the stock price, from $15 to $65.
 By the end of the fiscal year, Teledyne had acquired 34 companies, sales were $86.5 million with net income of $3.4 million, there were about 5,400 employees, assets reached $66.5 million, and there were near 8 million outstanding shares of stock.